kjbekkelund/karma-requirejs/README.md

 ## Configuring Require.js

 Just like any Require.js project, you need a main module to bootstrap your tests.
-We do this is `test/test-main.js`.
+We do this via `test/test-main.js`.

 ### Karma `/base` Directory